bpcreech/http-eval/README.md

   - accept JSON in UTF-8 (`Accept-Encoding: application/json`,
     `Accept-Charset: UTF-8`).
 - Responses contain UTF-8 JSON with:
-  - the result in an object key `result`.
+  - the result in the object key `result`, or
-  - ... and any exceptions in the object key `error`.
+  - any exception in the object key `error`.
 - Code is evaluated as a function body within an ECMAScript module with a consistent `this` context
   - ... and thus must `return` anything it wants to send back to the client.